arcus/education_modules/demystifying_machine_learning/demystifying_machine_learning.md

 A model that is not flexible enough is said to be **underfit**, and a model that's too flexible is **overfit**.

 The goal of any machine learning analysis is to find a model that strikes the right balance between bias and variance, that's just the right level of complexity for the problem.
+In this pretend example, we know the true underlying relationship is quadratic, so a quadratic model will be the one that hits the sweet spot between underfitting and overfitting.

 ![The same data, this time shown with a quadratic curve that captures the pattern in the data well without chasing noise.](media/goodfit.png)

-Unlike this toy example, in a real analysis we never know what the true underlying relationship is, and that makes it very hard to know if you're under- or overfitting.
+Unlike this example, in a real analysis we never know what the true underlying relationship is, and that makes it very hard to know if you're under- or overfitting.
 There are a number of practical techniques you can use to try to hit the right balance, though, especially [cross-validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics)).
 Most of the machine learning tools you'll encounter are designed with the bias-variance tradeoff in mind.